 Wrap the Pipes

 You may already have foam insulation covering the hot-water pipes in your basement, to conserve energy.
 Do the same thing on the cold-water pipes and you will take a big step toward controlling condensation.
-Buy foam sleeves sized to fit your pipe’s diameter (1/2-inch is typical).
+Buy foam sleeves sized to fit your pipe’s diameter (1/2-inch and 3/4-inch sizes are typical).
 Slip the sleeves over the pipes.
 Cut the foam with scissors or a utility knife, making miter cuts at the corners.
 Foam pipe insulation usually has one adhesive edge covered with a plastic strip.
 After fitting the insulation tube around the pipe, peel off the strip and stick the adhesive edge to the mating edge to seal the insulation.
-For maximum protection, also wrap all joints and gaps with a compatible tape.
+For maximum protection, also wrap all joints and gaps with compatible sealing tape.

 Seal the Ducts

 The ducts in a forced-air heating and cooling system frequently leak conditioned air, which both wastes your money and creates the opportunity for moisture to escape.
 A humidifier on a forced-air heating system can be particularly troublesome in this regard.
-To prevent leakage of moist air into the basement, seal all joints and any holes in the metal ductwork, using duct mastic or metal duct tape.
+To prevent leakage of moist air into the basement, seal all joints and any holes in the metal ductwork, using duct mastic or metal foil duct tape.
 Do not use standard plastic duct tape, which quickly dries up and peels away from ductwork.

 Stop Incoming Moisture